Man drowns in uncompleted Nsukwao basin drainage project

 Source: Kasapa FM

-A man believed to be in his 40s has allegedly drowned in the uncompleted Nsukwao Basin drainage project President Akufo Addo cut the sod for in August 2020.
+A man believed to be in his 40s has allegedly drowned in the uncompleted Nsukwao Basin drainage project President Nana Addo Dankwa Akufo-Addo cut the sod for in August 2020.

 The incident occurred around 3:00 pm Sunday, January 17, 2020.